firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-5:12">For thou, LORD, wilt bless the righteous; with favour wilt thou compass him as with a shield.</p>

-<p id="psa-6:1"><To the chief Musician on Neginoth upon Sheminith, A Psalm of David.> O LORD, rebuke me not in thine anger, neither chasten me in thy hot displeasure.</p>
+<p id="psa-6:1">O LORD, rebuke me not in thine anger, neither chasten me in thy hot displeasure.</p>

 <p id="psa-6:2">Have mercy upon me, O LORD; for I am weak: O LORD, heal me; for my bones are vexed.</p>